British Wheel of Yoga Qualifications Level 4 Certificate in Teaching Yoga

 With Sunnah Rose

 November 2022 – November 2023

 If you have a regular practice and are interested in becoming a Yoga Teacher than this course is for you.

-Over 3 years this training will give you the opportunity to delve in to asana, anatomy, pranayama, meditation and the philosophy and history of yoga.
+Over this one year training you will be given the opportunity to delve in to asana, anatomy, breath work and the philosophy and history of yoga.
 You will build knowledge and confidence in all these areas which will not only help develop your personal practice but more importantly you will learn the skills to teach and share this knowledge safely and effectively as a yoga teacher.